Skip to content

 Growth strategy is a strategy aimed at winning larger market share, even at the expense of short-term earnings.
 A growth strategy is different than a marketing strategy and it’s important for any business, but for growing businesses, it’s far more crucial.

 For instance, Amazon consistently lost money for its first several years as a public company.
-It wasn’t till the end of 2001 that the company made profit.
-This is because Bezos, the company’s CEO, believed that investing in the growth strategy of the company is more important than making profit.
+It wasn’t till the end of 2001 that the company made a profit.
+This is because Bezos, the company’s CEO, believed that investing in the growth strategy of the company is more important than making a profit.
+There are four different types of growth strategy:

-Market development growth strategy entails selling current products in a new market.
-There several reasons why a company may consider a market expansion strategy.
+• Market Development: Market development growth strategy entails selling current products in a new market.
+There are several reasons why a company may consider a market expansion strategy.
 One reason could be that there is no room for growth within the current market due to competition.

-Third is market penetration which aims for selling existing products to the same current market it sells to.
+• Market Penetration: Third is market penetration, which aims to sell existing products to the same current market it sells to.
 Market penetration is often implemented through increasing market share or upselling, and it’s most common in mature markets.

-Finally, there’s the diversification growth strategy which is expanding with a new product to a new market.
+• Diversification: Finally, there’s the diversification growth strategy, which is expanding with a new product to a new market.
 This is surely the most challenging and holds the highest risk.
-Any company that decided to use the diversification strategy should conduct a reliable market research to avoid financial loss.
+Any company that decides to use the diversification strategy should conduct reliable market research to avoid financial loss.

 Marketing Strategy

-According to Investopedia, a marketing strategy is “a business’s overall game plan for reaching people and turning them into customers of the product or service that the business provides.”
+According to Investopedia, a marketing strategy is “a business’s overall game plan for reaching people and turning them into customers of the product or service that the business provides through digital and traditional channels.”

 Developing a marketing strategy is no easy task as it has many details.
 Most importantly, the company has to think of the business’s character; the brand.
 The brand includes tone, visual aspect, key messages and communication, and all other touchpoints with a certain target consumer.